Lornwri/Twin-Cities-Italiano/README.md

-A website to showcase the fictional Twin Cities Italiano restaurant
+A website to showcase the fictional "Twin Cities Italiano" restaurant